101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-The Creative SoundBlasterX Katana Soundbar has a slim profile that fits right under your monitors, but it produces a powerful sound.
+This is a neat item for people creating a game room or music room.
+The Creative SoundBlasterX Katana Soundbar has a slim profile that fits right under the monitor, but it produces a powerful sound.
 The 5-driver, tri-amplified design produces a total output of 75RMS/150W high-definition well-balanced audio.
-And when you’re trying not to wake the whole house, the headphone jack ensures you’re the only one hearing the high-res 24-bit audio.
+I tested the unit I receive late at night and didn’t want to wake the neighbors, so I used the headphone jack to make sure that I was the only one listening to the high-res 24-bit audio.
 Using a reactive lighting system, the soundbar’s base is lined with 49 programmable LED lights.
 The soundbar can also be connected via optical-in to your TV.

 -